TejasQ/tejaskumar.com/blog/1662231166334__health-fitness-devrel-hemophilia.md

 After being on this drug for a while, we found out its impact on quality of life is _major_. **Someone with my disease had a full hip replacement surgery** and didn't need much medicine to fully recover.
 Previously, this would be out of the question because it would either be fatal, or require too much clotting factor.
 Wild!

 This new drug made me feel like I experienced rebirth or evolution: my world got way bigger because I became way stronger and far more resilient.
-Keep in mind, in reality I'm just getting closer to people like probably you: people without hemophilia.
+Keep in mind, in reality I'm just getting closer to people without hemophilia, probably like you.
 Anyway, with this _"super-soldier serum"_, I figured it's time to give the gym more than I could have in the past.

 ## Today(ish)'s Results

 A little over a year later, these are the results.
 Keep in mind: I work in devrel and constantly travel so maintaining a consistent routine is hard if not impossible.
 Warning: **these may be NSFW.** I'm not nude, but I'm shirtless—which, depending on your convictions might be too much.
 Open it at your own risk.

 <details>
-    <summary style="color: #cc0000; cursor: pointer;">Show me</summary>
+    <summary style="font-weight:bold; cursor: pointer;">Show me</summary>
     <img alt="Tejas' progress from January 2022 until August 2022" src="/img/blog/health-fitness-devrel-hemophilia/transformation.jpg">
 </details>